nam-m/Stock-Position-Tracker-and-Picker/README.md

 ### Why?

 This app provides me with an opportunity to explore financial data processing and develop an algorithmic approach to stock selection, areas that are both intellectually stimulating and practically relevant to anyone interested in finance and technology.

+## User Stories

+- As a user, I want to be able to add a stock to my portfolio
+- As a user, I want to be able to see list of stocks in my portfolio
+- As a user, I want to be able to remove a stock from my portfolio
+- As a user, I want to be able to update the quantity or average cost of a stock
+- As a user, I want to see a summary of my portfolio's overall performance, including metrics like total value, total profit/loss, and percentage change